mrf345/flask_minify/README.md

         self, app=None, html=True, js=True, cssless=True,
         fail_safe=True, bypass=[], bypass_caching=[], caching_limit=1
     ):
-        ''' Flask extension to minify flask response for html, javascript, css and less.
+        ''' Extension to minify flask response for html, javascript, css and less.

-        Parameters:
+        Parameters
         ----------
+            app: Flask.app
-            app: Flask app instance to be passed.
+                Flask app instance to be passed.
+            js: bool
-            js: To minify the css output.
+                To minify the css output.
+            cssless: bool
-            cssless: To minify spaces in css.
+                To minify spaces in css.
-            cache: To cache minifed response with hash.
+            fail_safe: bool
-            fail_safe: to avoid raising error while minifying.
+                to avoid raising error while minifying.
+            bypass: list
-            bypass: list of endpoints to bypass minifying for.
+                list of endpoints to bypass minifying for.
 (Regex)
+            bypass_caching: list
-            bypass_caching: list of endpoints to bypass caching for.
+                list of endpoints to bypass caching for.
 (Regex)
+            caching_limit: int
-            caching_limit: to limit the number of minifed response variations.
+                to limit the number of minified response variations.

             NOTE: if `caching_limit` is set to 0, we'll not cache any endpoint response, so if you want to disable caching just do that.